 (1.2) Louise Fenella Cable-Alexander (b.
 1967), born 17 February 1967; chief of staff, Hyperion Insurance Group; married, 1995, Massimo, son of G. Reina of Milan;

 (2.1) Fergus William Antony Cable-Alexander (b.
-1981), born 18 June 1981; heir apparent to baronetcy; marketing executive; married Claire Whiteside and has issue two sons.
+1981), born 18 June 1981; heir apparent to baronetcy; marketing executive; married Claire Whiteside and has issue three sons.

 Location of archives